SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 First is the one the majority of us experience everyday - [[stimulus diffusion]].
 When your friend is spreading the latest gossip, or your co-worker tells you about some neat life hack they learned on instagram, or you tell your partner about something you saw in the news.
 The majority of ideas spread on this individual level, where one person packages an idea, and passes it along to the next person in a game of telephone.

 Next up we have *[[hierarchical diffusion]]*, which is exactly what it sounds like.
 When Beyonce tells you to believe something, you believe it.
 When a doctor tells you it's healthy to drink a glass of wine every night like the French do, you believe it.
 When Donald Trump tells you to drink bleach to cure COVID, you...well - some believe it.
 We are social creatures, which means status is very important to our functioning.
-The byproduct of this is that when someone of higher status shares an idea, that idea is naturally more likely to spread because it is biased by their status.
+When someone of higher status shares an idea, that idea is more likely to spread because it is weighted with their status.

 <iframe src="https://giphy.com/embed/SJIjh7OHhYqValXfWn" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/paramountmovies-mean-girls-paramount-pictures-movies-SJIjh7OHhYqValXfWn">via GIPHY</a></p>

-Typically higher status people also sit at the center of more networks, providing more range for their ideas to spread, which leads us to the final diffusion type - [[Expansion Diffusion]].
+Typically, higher status people also sit at the center of more networks, providing additional range for their ideas to spread, which leads us to the final diffusion type - [[Expansion Diffusion]].
 In the virology parlance this is our "patient zero".
 For whatever reason, one person does a thing, and it rides the social network wave, which is then adapted and iterated on based on wherever it goes.

 For example, born from the bowels of creative expression and internet virality, the [[Harlem Shake]] began as a singular video: one person dances unnoticed in a room full of people; then, as the beat drops, a sudden cut, and the scene erupts into a chaotic dance party with everyone in eclectic costumes and engaging in exaggerated moves.
 The simplicity and absurdity of the concept struck a chord on the internet.